zjffun/vscode-snippets-manager/README.md

 ### [Unreleased]

-- Show all `.code-snippet` in explorer.
+- Show all `.code-snippets` in explorer.
+- Toggle source and editor.

 ### v0.0.5